adamliter/simplicity_bias/README.md

 `materials/vsh_exp1_stimuli`, `materials/vsh_exp2_stimuli`, and
 `materials/vsh_exp3_stimuli`.
 We've also included the R scripts used to generate these files in the `R` directory.

+## Data

+### Experiment 1

+For each participant in Experiment 1, there is a CSV file file with their data in the directory `data/exp1`.
+In the paper, we report testing 25 native-English-speaking participants; we also tested several non-native speakers of English because of the manner in which the data was collected (as extra credit for a class).
+The data files for these participants—participants 2, 3, 4, 6, 7, 11, 14, 16, 17, 26, and 27—are not included in this public repository because they were never going to be included in the analysis.
+Furthermore, participant 28 did not complete the test part of the experiment, so their data is not included in this public repository, and the data from participants 13 and 21 was lost due to technical difficulties.

+We did, however, decide to exclude 2 of the 25 native speakers of English from the analysis due to non-learning (see the paper for more details), and so we've included the data for these 2 participants—participants 12 and 32—are included in this public repository.

+### Experiment 2

+For each participant in Experiment 2, there is a CSV file with their data in the directory `data/exp2`.
+In the paper, we report testing 78 native-English-speaking participants; we also tested several non-native speakers of English because of the manner in which the data was collected (as extra credit for a class).
+The data files for these participants—participants 13, 14, 16, 28, 33, 37, 38, 40, 56, 60, 61, 70, 72, 76, 81, 86, 88, 90, and 94—are not included in this public repository because they were never going to be included in the analysis.
+Furthermore, participant 24 accidentally quit the experiment halfway through and then started over; because they did half of the experiment twice, their data was not analyzed and so is not included in this public repository.
+Moreover, participant 74's data was lost due to technical difficulties.

+Additionally, we excluded 15 of the 78 participants due to non-learning (see the paper for more details).
+The data for these participants is included in this public repository.
+The non-learners were participants 8, 18, 26, 27, 41, (the second) 46, 49, 50, 51, 59, 68, 69, 75, 89, and
+92. (Participant numbers 44, 45, 46, 47, and 48 were accidentally used
+twice, so it was the second participant 46—the one who completed the experiment on November 4—that was a non-learner.)

+### Experiment 3

+For each participant in Experiment 3, there is a CSV file with their data in the directory `data/exp3`.
+In the paper, we report testing 51 native-English-speaking participants; we also tested several non-native speakers of English because of the manner in which the data was collected (as extra credit for a class).
+The data files for these participants—participants 5, 6, 7, 8, 9, 10, 11, 16, 18, 19, 21, 27, 30, 31, 34, 40, 50, 52, 54, 55, 57, 100, 101, 103, 104, 105, 121, and
+122—are not included in this public repository because they were never going to be included in the analysis.

+The participant numbers 1–57 were used in the first several testing sessions, although the participant who should have been participant 42 changed their participant number to 1, so there are two participants with the original participant number of "1".

+In a subsequent testing session, the participant numbers 100–105 were used.
+The data for participant 102 was lost due to technical difficulties.
+In yet another subsequent testing session, the participant numbers 120–137 were used.
+The data for participant 125 was lost due to difficulties.
+The participant numbers 58–99 and 106–119 were never used.
 <!-- links -->
 [git-lfs]: https://git-lfs.github.com/
 [git-hooks]: https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks